marecl/HPDL1414/README.md

 hpdl.setCursor(byte pos)
 ```

-### [WIP] Extra features
+### Scrolling
 This release of HPDL1414 library includes text scrolling via ```HPDL1414Scroll.h```.
-It will require using new base object ```HPDL1414Scroll``` and ```display()``` method.
-Features include:
-* Auto scrolling
-* Manual step
-* Scrolling direction
+To use new features just create ```HPDL1414Scroll``` object.
+Everything is printed to a buffer, so don't forget to call  ```display()```.
+Scrolling moves the *entire* buffer in both ways.
+Default buffer size is equal to the display.
+That means if you have 2 displays the buffer is 8 bytes, if you have 3 it's 12 etc.
+You can provide external buffer with ```begin(char* bufptr, byte size)```.
+When in doubt, just use default ```begin()```.
+Note that ```printOverflow()``` doesn't make sense when you use default text buffer.
+You should use ```printBufferOverflow()``` instead.

 ### Examples
+Base library is very simple and straightforward.
+You want something printed - you got it.
+Scrolling however needs some explaination.
+##### HPDL1414.h
 SegmentTest - Test one/more segments.
-Every segment will be counted.
+Every segment will be counted
-OverflowTest - Change the default behaviour when characters don't fit in the display.
-Choose between truncating or auto-returning to the most left side.
-(more to be added!)
+OverflowExample - Printing overflowing characters at the beginning of the display

+##### HPDL1414Scroll.h
+ScrollExample - Scrolling text from left to right
+ScrollBufferExample - Manipulating buffer contents
+ScrollPong - Word floating left-right
+ScrollAdvancedBuffer - Manipulating both buffer and printing positions
+ScrollBufferOverflow - Printing overflowing characters at the beginning of the display
+ScrollCustomBuffer - Using custom text buffer for greater flexibility

 ### Limitations
 These displays work on limited set of characters (ASCII 32-95).
 Library has built-in "translator" for lowercase letters.

 ### Does it work?
 ![Of course it does!](/res/testing.jpg)